Sakaka, Saudi Arabia: History

+Sakaka is considered one of the oldest inhabited sites within the Arabian peninsula, settled as far back as 4000 years ago.

+The city was mentioned in the 8th century - 7th century BCE as an Assyrian civilization's site.

-Sakakah is an oasis town on an ancient caravan route across the Arabian peninsula.
+Sakakah is an oasis town on an ancient caravan route across the Arabian peninsula, which ran from the Mediterranean sea coast to the central and southern parts of the Arabian Peninsula.

 Modernization

 In recent years, the Saudi government has been providing more seed capital to Al-Jawf region, especially in Sakaka in hopes of developing the economically starved region of the kingdom.
 For this reason, the city has new government buildings, schools and hospitals and are built adjacent to crumbling ruins of older buildings.
 One major feature of the city is the rapidly expanding Al Jouf University (Jami'at Al-Jawf), founded in 2005.
-Sakaka is a small but expanding city with much construction in progress.It has 3 major Hospitals as on date King abdul aziz Specialist Hospital Prince mutaib Hospital .And child and maternity care hospital.There is a newly established Oncology Center and a Cardiac Center as well with highly qualified Physicians A big ongoing project is the 1,000-bed Prince Muhammed Bin Abdulaziz Medical City which is under construction.
+Sakaka is a small but expanding city with much construction in progress.
+It has three major hospitals: King Abdul Aziz Specialist Hospital, Prince Mutaib Hospital and child and maternity care hospital.
+There is a newly established Oncology Center and a Cardiac Center.
+A big ongoing project is the 1,000-bed Prince Muhammed Bin Abdulaziz Medical City which is under construction.

 Education

 The King hopes that Al Jouf University will become a pillar of social, cultural, and intellectual advancement in Saudi Arabia.
 There are several government-run schools and some private schools.
-The city has three English schools, Sakaka International School, which is an international, mostly Egyptian School and has an American curriculum, the other Al-Jouf International school with British curriculum and the third one is Alqimam international school with American curriculum.
+The city has three English schools, Sakaka International School, which is an international, mostly Egyptian School and has an American curriculum, the other Al-Jouf International school with British curriculum and the third one is Al Motaqadimah International School with American curriculum.

 Transportation

-The city is served by Al-Jawf Airport which has domestic flights and International flights to some of the major cities in the Middle East.Saudi Arabian Railways has introduced Railway track in the region which connects Aljouf with Riyadh.SAR has the most luxerious Seating arrangements for diff categories.SAPTCO is an another means of transport which connects all major cities with Aljouf.
+The city is served by Al-Jawf Airport which has domestic flights and International flights to some of the major cities in the Middle East.
+Saudi Arabia Railways also has a station in Sakakah on its Riyadh–Qurayyat line.